readium/architecture/proposals/001-format-api.md

 }

 // 3.1.
 Declare the sniffer globally.
-Format.defaultSniffers.add(sniffACSM)
+Format.sniffers.add(sniffACSM)
-let format = Format.guess(path: acsmPath)
+let format = Format.of(path: acsmPath)

 // 3.2.
-Or use the sniffer on a case-by-case basis. let format = Format.guess(path: acsmPath, sniffers: Format.defaultSniffers + [sniffACSM])
+Or use the sniffer on a case-by-case basis. let format = Format.of(path: acsmPath, sniffers: Format.sniffers + [sniffACSM])
 ```

 ### Backward Compatibility and Migration

 #### Swift

-`Publication.format` and `Publication.formatVersion` will be deprecated, with a warning recommending to use `Format.guess()` instead.
+`Publication.format` and `Publication.formatVersion` will be deprecated, with a warning recommending to use `Format.of()` instead.
 They will still work as before so it's not a breaking change.

 #### Kotlin

-`Publication.type` and `Publication.version` will be deprecated, with a warning recommending to use `Format.guess()` instead.
+`Publication.type` and `Publication.version` will be deprecated, with a warning recommending to use `Format.of()` instead.
 They will still work as before so it's not a breaking change.

 ## Reference Guide